demisto/content/Packs/Gamma/README.md

-Gamma Enterprise DLP provides 1-click automatic discovery and remediation of data loss instances across enterprise sanctioned SaaS applications (cloud and on-prem) such as: Slack, Github, GSuite (Gmail, GDrive), Atlassian Suite (Jira, Confluence), Microsoft Office 365 (Outlook, Teams, OneDrive)
-, ServiceNow, ZenDesk and many more.
+Gamma Enterprise DLP provides 1-click automatic discovery and remediation of data loss instances across enterprise sanctioned SaaS applications (cloud and on-prem) such as: Slack, Github , GSuite (Gmail, GDrive), Atlassian Suite (Jira, Confluence, BitBucket), Microsoft Office 365 (Outlook, Teams, OneDrivex), ServiceNow, ZenDesk, Salesforce and many more.

 ### Acknowledgements
-Special Thanks to the **Upstart team** (Ines, Chris) for their ideas, support and significant code contribution in developing this content pack.
+Special Thanks to the **Upstart team** (Ines Kim, Chris Schafer) for their ideas, support and significant code contribution in developing this content pack.

 ### What does this pack do?